bitwarden/passwordless-docs/src/guide/self-hosting.md

 ### Communication

 By default, a file will be used for an email that the system would send.
 The body of the email will be appended to the file instead of being sent out.
 This is important for creating an organization and inviting administrators to the Admin Console.
-To configure your own mail provider, please see the [e-mail](self-hosting/configuration.md#e-mail) section of the [configuration](self-hosting/configuration.md) docs.
+To configure your own mail provider, please see the [e-mail configuration documentation](self-hosting/configuration.md#e-mail).

 The default file location for the `mail.md` files are below: